bizz84/MVCoreDataStack/README.md

 A simple producer-consumer demo application is included:

-* Consumer: ```ViewController``` class showing a table view linked to the main MOC via ```NSFetchedResultsController```
+* Consumer: [```ViewController```](https://github.com/bizz84/MVCoreDataStack/blob/master/MVCoreDataStackDemo/Classes/ViewController.swift) class showing a table view linked to the main MOC via ```NSFetchedResultsController```
-* Producer: ```DataWriter``` class used to write and delete records with a private MOC.
+* Producer: [```DataWriter```](https://github.com/bizz84/MVCoreDataStack/blob/master/MVCoreDataStackDemo/Classes/DataWriter.swift) class used to write and delete records with a private MOC.

-Access to the main and private MOCs happens via the ```CoreDataStack``` class, which can be configured to use either an in memory or a SQLite backing store.
+Access to the main and private MOCs happens via the [```CoreDataStack```](https://github.com/bizz84/MVCoreDataStack/blob/master/MVCoreDataStack/CoreDataStack.swift) class, which can be configured to use either an in memory or a SQLite backing store.

 The core data stack is built so that the main MOC runs on the main queue and writes directly to the persistence store coordinator.
-The private MOC runs on a private queue and has the main MOC as its parent.
-This ensures that when changes are saved to the background MOC, the main MOC is automatically updated.
+The private MOC runs on a private queue and has the main MOC as its parent, so that when changes are saved to the private MOC, the main MOC is automatically updated.

 This guarantees optimal performance and prevents the main thread from locking provided that write/delete/save operations are performed on the private MOC.